Magnesium Deficiency Symptoms in Women (And What Actually Helps)

 If you work out:

-Magnesium helps your muscles contract and relax properly, so if you’re sore forever after leg day, or you cramp up during Pilates, it’s not just age.
-It might be low magnesium.
+Magnesium helps your muscles contract and relax properly, so if you’re sore forever after leg day, or you cramp up during Pilates, it’s not just age, it might be low magnesium.
 It also plays a role in energy production, so it helps you have the stamina to work out in the first place.

 If you deal with cramps or tension